giorgiop94/digital-garden/_notes/There is no such thing as enlightenment.md

+---
+title: There is no such thing as enlightenment
+---
 Enlightenment is just another concept, an idea fabricated by the mind, the [[Ego]]

 Who is there to be enlightened?
 You'd have to be someone before you could experience enlightenment.